-Search engine friendly URLs: how, what and why to help your SEO.
+Search engine friendly URLs: how, what and why they help SEO.

 Search engine friendly URLs are everywhere.
 Their impact on your website’s SEO is very significant (just read any of those articles by reporters who complain about the loss of a catchy headline to a news story).
 Here are some quick tips for structuring your website: file names, directories, and subdomains.